-These are unapproved minutes of June meeting.
+These are revised but unapproved minutes of June meeting.
 For changes see subsequent minutes.

 June 5, 2019

 The meeting of the Board of Directors of TREPA, at 7S P.M. at Main Street location.

 Present: Barrie MacGregor, Eko Raharjo, Dianne Klomp, John Sollows, Mike Raynard, Roy Fudge, John Morris, Nicola Roberts-Fenton and Ginny Smith.

 Regrets: Jennifer Cunningham, Jean Cleveland, Debbie Sullivan, Dan Earle and Larry Deveau.